peterhinch/micropython-font-to-py/writer/WRITER.md

  2. Extend word wrapping to cases where words are separated by tabs or hyphens.
  3. An asynchronous version.

-As stated above the official SSD1306 drriver is incompatible with hardware I2C and this problem cannot efficiently be fixed.
+As stated above the official SSD1306 driver is incompatible with hardware I2C and this problem cannot efficiently be fixed.
 [PR4020](https://github.com/micropython/micropython/pull/4020) proposes an enhncement which will facilitate an improved SSD1306 driver capable of using hard or soft I2C.